lwschm/FAIR_farmland/README.md

 A streamlined tool for extracting farmland research metadata from PDF and markdown files using OpenAI Responses API and generating Schema.org-compliant JSON-LD metadata.

+> **📝 Note**: This is a standalone repository, developed independently to focus on AI-powered metadata extraction for agricultural research data.

 ## 🎯 What it does

 This tool helps researchers **extract structured metadata** from farmland research papers and generate **Schema.org-compliant JSON-LD files** ready for: